Executives Reveal Fourth-Quarter Hiring Plans for Professional-Level Roles

 Executives facing recruiting challenges

-"Businesses are focusing their full-time hiring efforts on positions that create efficiencies as well as those that support and guide growth," said Max Messmer, chairman and CEO of Robert Half International.
+"Businesses are focusing their full-time hiring efforts on positions that create efficiencies as well as those that support and guide growth," said Max Messmer, chairman and CEO of Robert Half.
 "Professional-level candidates enjoy an advantage in today's job market, reflected by an unemployment rate for college-educated workers that is roughly one-half that of the general population."

-Brett Good, a senior district president with Robert Half International, added, "As opportunities expand for top talent, businesses are taking steps to ensure they are seen as an employer of choice.
+Brett Good, a senior district president with Robert Half, added, "As opportunities expand for top talent, businesses are taking steps to ensure they are seen as an employer of choice.
 For example, to provide relief from heavy workloads that have built up in recent years, more companies are bringing in temporary and project professionals, as well as making targeted full-time hires."

 Professional-Level Hiring -- By Region

 Respondents in the East North Central states anticipate the strongest hiring activity in the fourth quarter, with a net 13 percent of executives planning to add staff.
 "Hiring is especially brisk in the manufacturing, healthcare and financial services sectors in the East North Central states, where it is not unusual for the strongest candidates to have multiple employment offers," Messmer noted.

 Professional-Level Hiring -- By Industry